Bad patents and abuse of

 patents failed for a number of different reasons to meet the requirements

-nothing wrong, and never stole anyone's intellectual
+done nothing wrong and had never stolen anyone's intellectual

 property.
 Nonetheless, we were sued on December

-to settle with him.
 Despite severe financial pressure, we

 decided not to settle and instead to fight these bad